-This Low-Carb Irish Cream Liqueur recipe tastes like the real thing, but with fewer carbs.
+This Low-Carb Irish Cream Liqueur recipe tastes like Bailey’s Irish Cream, but has fewer carbs.
+You’re going to love the creamy sweetness of this beverage.
 The lower carbohydrate content helps it work for people on low-carb, LC/HF, ketogenic, Atkins, diabetic and Banting diets.
-This recipe does contain alcohol, so don’t drink this if your doctor recommends refraining from drinking alcoholic beverages.

 Disclaimer: Some of the links on this site are affiliate links which means we make a small commission from any sales to help keep the recipes coming!
 You do not pay any more.
 Thank you for your support!